chirchiyoussef/academic-a2a-mcp-startup-evaluation-pipeline/README.md

 - users with limited knowledge of MVP design, operational planning, finance, or legal issues

 Even when the output is not perfectly precise, it still gives the user a much clearer global view of the idea and highlights the main aspects that need to be considered before moving forward.

+---

+# Script and Folder Reference

+This section gives a practical map of the main scripts and folders in the repository.
+Some files are part of the final execution flow, while others are helper scripts or standalone testing scripts that were used during development.

+## Main Execution Files

+- `run_pipeline.py` is the script used to run the main pipeline scripts in the correct order.
+It also prints command-line progress information and includes a timer to show how long the full execution takes.
+- `user_input.json` contains an example user input.
+It is useful for testing the pipeline when running the scripts manually or independently.
+- `app.py` is a simple Streamlit application used to test the system through a web interface instead of only using the terminal.
+- `requirements.txt` contains the Python dependencies used in the environment.
+It was generated as a simple `pip freeze` file.

+## MCP and A2A Communication Layer

+- `mcp_server.py` starts the MCP server.
+It should be run in a separate terminal when using the protocol-based version of the system.
+- `a2a_server.py` starts the A2A server.
+It should also be run in a separate terminal, alongside the MCP server.
+- `mcp_tool_wrappers.py` provides the wrapper layer that receives tool calls from agents and adapts them so they can work through the MCP protocol.
+- `a2a_tool_wrappers.py` provides the wrapper layer that receives tool calls from agents and adapts them so they can work through the A2A protocol.
+- `shared/` contains shared configuration files and clients used by the MCP and A2A communication layers.

+## Part I - Existing Solutions and Innovation Analysis

+- `exist_sol_ag.py` is the main agent of the first part.
+It orchestrates the existing-solutions search by looking for similar companies both in the local database and on the web.
+For each company name found, it searches for more information and produces a final judgment about whether the startup idea is innovative or whether similar solutions already exist.
+- `tools.py` and `tools1.py` contain the tool definitions used mainly by the first part of the system.
+Because the local model is relatively small but efficient at using tools, many agent actions are wrapped as tool calls.
+This makes it possible to keep using the agents inside A2A and MCP-style communication while improving the stability of the results.
+- `search_web_results_ag.py` is an agent that searches for relevant URLs using a description of the startup idea.
+It chooses the best matching results, uses `extract_company_names_from_url` to extract company names, and then uses `describe_company_from_url` to verify them.
+Its final goal is to return the best matching company names.
+- `search_company_ag.py` is an agent used during the existing-solutions analysis.
+Given a company name, it searches the web for relevant URLs, uses `get_company_description_from_url` to read and understand the results, and returns the most likely matching company description.
+- `company_name_extractor_ag.py` is an agent that receives webpage content and the startup description, then extracts company names that appear to match the startup idea.
+This is useful because many webpages are either company pages or list pages containing several company names.
+- `company_description_short_ag.py` is a helper agent that reads a company webpage and returns a short description of what the company does.
+- `company_description_clear_ag.py` is a helper agent that reads a company webpage and returns a clearer, more detailed factual description of what the company does.

+## Part II - MVP, Operational Needs, and Legal Signals

+- `final_startup_report_pipeline.py` integrates the three agents of the second part so they can run together and produce the MVP, operational needs, and legal/compliance outputs.
+- `mvp_builder_agent_test.py` is a standalone testing script for the MVP builder agent.
+It was used to test the MVP results before integration into the full second-part pipeline.
+- `ops_needs_agent_test.py` is a standalone testing script for the operational needs agent.
+It was used to test the tools, materials, resources, and team needs output before integration.
+- `legal_signals_agent_test.py` is a standalone testing script for the legal signals agent.
+It was used to test the legal and compliance output before integration.
+- `knowledge/` contains the blueprint knowledge bases used by the second-part agents.
+These blueprints support the MVP, operational needs, and legal/compliance agents.
+- `mvp_needs/` contains additional testing scripts related to the MVP and needs part of the project.

+## Part III - Financial Analysis

+- `manager_ag.py` is the main agent of the financial part.
+It coordinates the cost agent, revenue agent, and web research agent through natural-language tasks and context.
+It manages missing information, errors, and retries, with the final goal of filling a structured financial output format.
+- `cost_ag.py` is one of the main financial agents.
+It receives a task and context, then estimates how much different parts of the startup may cost.
+It has access to a local knowledge base with general cost information and can ask a web research agent for additional information when needed.
+- `revenue_ag.py` is one of the main financial agents.
+It receives a task and supporting information, uses math tools to perform calculations, and can ask a web research agent to search for additional market or pricing information.
+- `research_ag.py` is a web research agent that works from tasks.
+It generates multiple search queries, sends webpage results to a reader agent, retries with different queries or pages when needed, and returns the information requested by the task.
+- `webpage_reader_ag.py` is an agent used in the financial analysis part.
+Its job is to read the content of a webpage and return the specific information requested from it.
+- `finance_knowledge/` contains the financial knowledge base used especially by the cost agent.
+It stores general cost references and approximate information used during financial estimation.

+## Final Report Generation

+- `final_reporter.py` is the final reporting agent.
+It uses a larger language model with a bigger context window.
+It receives the initial user input and the outputs of the previous agents, then generates the final report in JSON format for use in the web application.
+It also checks for uncertain, inconsistent, or untrustworthy information and signals it in the output.

+## Outputs and Intermediate Data

+- `outputs/` is the folder where generated results are saved when the full pipeline runs.
+The scripts use this folder to store outputs and, in some cases, communicate results between different stages of the system.
+- `ops_output.json` is an output file related to the operational-needs part of the system.
+It is not a main pipeline script, but it can be useful for inspecting or testing intermediate results.

+## Other Folders

+The repository also contains additional folders such as `examples/`, `exist_sol_two_server_a2a_mcp/`, and `finance_two_server_a2a_mcp/`.
+These are not required to understand the main final pipeline described in this README and can be ignored for the main explanation.